 Whatcom Community College supports all students in their efforts toward improving their education.
 We know students may face challenges and obstacles preventing them from performing their best.
 When this happens to you, as difficult as it might be, you should not be discouraged.
 We have seen many students persevere, overcoming difficult courses or quarters, and successfully graduate, transfer to a university, and find better jobs.

 Get to know the Academic Progress Policy here.
 It's not always easy to interpret policy, so please contact us with questions.
 We are here to assist you in every way possible.

 Your success matters to us, so we have a few suggestions to improve your strategy:

 - On the first day of class, team up with the smartest students.
 Join them for study groups, partner on notes, and actively become a part of the team.

 - Meet your professor.
 Early in the quarter, you want to introduce yourself and tell them what you hope to learn in the class.
 Review the syllabus beforehand to learn about the professor’s interests or address questions you might have about dates.

-- Make a list of your study habits and strategies.
-Find resources for improvements, such as the Learning Center.
+- Make a list of your study habits and strategies and connect with campus resources to support your academic improvements, such as the Learning Center.

 Academic Progress Reviews